hackergrrl/wisdom/README.md

 # wisdom

-Some bits of wisdom--much of it about programming; much of it about NodeJS--that I've collected and wanted to keep somewhere.
+Some bits of wisdom--much of it about programming; much of it about software engineering and NodeJS--that I've collected and wanted to keep somewhere.